leaf-node/little-fork/README.md

 ## Caveats

-There is a time gap between removal of the previous listener and addition of the next one.
-To avoid a race condition, only call `worker.replaceListener()` when you know that you will not receive a message from that worker, ie between jobs initiated by the parent process.
+There is a time gap between the calling of .replaceListener() and the listener table getting updated.
+If the child process repsonds in that time period then the previous listener will be executed.

 ## Installation: